-Operating expenses of \$469.5 million for fiscal 2013 increased \$170.7 million, or 57.1%, compared to \$298.8 million in the prior year, primarily due to the addition of Inergy Propane, offset to an extent by lower payroll and benefit related expenses in our legacy operations resulting from operating efficiencies.
-In addition, operating expenses for fiscal 2013 included a \$7.0 million charge related to our voluntary partial withdrawal from a multi-employer pension plan and full withdrawal from four multi-employer pension plans, and a charge of \$4.6 million primarily for severance costs, both charges were associated with the integration of the Inergy Propane operations.
-These charges were excluded from our calculation of Adjusted EBITDA below.
+Operating expenses of \$444.3 million for fiscal 2015 decreased \$22.1 million, or 4.7%, compared to \$466.4 million in the prior year, primarily due to operating efficiencies and synergies realized as a result of the integration of Inergy Propane; including lower payroll and benefit-related expenses attributable to reduced headcount, lower vehicles expenses attributable to reduced vehicle count and lower fuel costs to operate our fleet, and lower bad debt and insurance expenses.
+Operating expenses for fiscal 2015 included expenses of \$9.7 million associated with the integration of the Inergy Propane operations, an \$11.3 million charge related to our voluntary partial withdrawal from a multi-employer pension plan, and a pension settlement charge of \$2.0 million.
+Operating expenses for fiscal 2014 included integration-related expenses of \$8.1 million.
+These items were excluded from our calculation of Adjusted EBITDA below.